bcdaniels/CAS-570-Fundamentals-of-CAS/README.md

 # CAS-570-Fundamentals-of-CAS
 Sample notebooks and tutorials for students of CAS 570 at Arizona State University.

-Contributors: Enrico Borriello, Bryan Daniels
+Contributors: Enrico Borriello, Bryan Daniels, C. Michael Barton

 ### Setting up this git repository
 The _simplest_ way to access the code in this repository is to download a zip file containing all its files by clicking